luapower/luapower-all/ui.md

 Still has a few good months of development ahead.
 You can track the progress in the [luapower trello board](https://trello.com/b/xde8hdAZ/luapower).
 Once the API and codebase stabilizes, further progress will be tracked via github issues.
+Also see [ui0] for a working prototype in pure Lua.

 ## Highlights

   * editable grid that can scroll millions of rows at 60 fps.
   * tab list with animated, moveable, draggable, dockable tabs.
   * extensible rich text editor with BiDi support.
-  * consistent Unicode [text rendering][tr] and editing on all platforms.
+  * consistent Unicode text rendering and editing on all platforms.
   * customization with cascading styles, inheritance and composition.
   * declarative transition animations.
   * flexbox and css-grid-like layouts.